Hube2/acf-user-role-field-setting/readme.txt

 I'm not sure about the clone field, I haven't worked with it much.
 You can test it out if you want.

+I have also removed support for repeater, group and flexible content fields because I cannot preserver the values of these fields if they are not editable in the ACF interface.
+Please note that I do not know what the effect of allowing user role settings on these fields will be.

-I also added a filter so that you can adjust the types of fields that are excluded.
+There is a filter so that you can adjust the types of fields that are excluded.
 Here is an example `
 <?php